ahmadiehsan/personal_docs/docs/software/storages_and_data/db/replication/approach_multi_leader_replication.md

 ## Description

 Leader-based replication has one major downside: there is only one leader, and all writers must go through it.
-If you can’t connect to the leader for any reason, for example, due to a network interruption between you and the leader, you can’t write to the database.
+If you can't connect to the leader for any reason, for example, due to a network interruption between you and the leader, you can't write to the database.

 A natural extension of the leader-based replication (**Multi-Leader Replication**) model is to allow **more than one node to accept writes**.
 Replication still happens in the same way: each node that processes a write must forward that data change to all the other nodes.